fullburnen/anker_zolo_mounts/README.md

-# Anker Zolo Qi2 Wireless Charger Edge Mount
+# Anker Zolo Qi2 Wireless Charger Mounts

-Desk edge mount for the Anker Zolo Qi2 A25M2.
-Max thickness 20mm.
-Secured using a M12 bolt.
+3 mounts for the Anker Zolo Qi2 A25M2.

+* Desk edge mount with clamp
+  * Max thickness 20mm
+  * Secured using a M12 bolt
+* Desk edge mount without clamp
+  * For use with adhesive
+* Flat surface mount

 ## License